Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Method

 \subsection{Devil is in the Key States}

-Previous methods suffer from redundant exploration efforts in pursuing task-agnostic novelty~\citep{du2023guiding}, potentially reducing training efficiency.
-This motivates us to integrate task-relevant information as a better guidance choice for efficient exploration.
-Nevertheless, practical proposals are limited in the field.
-This work identifies the \textbf{Key States} as the novel task-relevant prior, which corresponds to intermediate states with explicit semantics and expressions pertaining to the task.
-Meanwhile, Proposition~\ref{randomwalk_lemma} explicitly reflects the efficacy of incorporating them.
+As noted in the literature, previous methods suffer from redundant exploration in pursuit of task-agnostic novelty~\cite{du2023guiding}, potentially reducing training efficiency.
+This issue becomes more pronounced in MARL, where the exploration space expands exponentially with agents due to interaction coupling and coordination demands.
+This motivates us to integrate task-relevant information as key guidance for efficient exploration.
+However, practical proposals are limited in the field.
+This work introduces \textbf{Key States} as a novel prior. \definition[Key States]{Key States are task-critical intermediate states that (i) admit explicit representations and (ii) capture the functional labor division among agents in multi-agent cooperation.}